OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams

 \section{Open Environment Challenges}

 \rev{Consider a data stream $T$.
 We view it as a sequence of windows $\mathbf{T}=\{T_1, T_2, ..., T_n,...\}$.
-The window size is a tuning parameter.
+The window size is a tunable parameter.
 In each window $T_k$, we train a model $f_k$ using only the previous model $f_{k-1}$, data of the current window, and a limited number of samples from previous windows (if available).
-In an open environment learning context, the ultimate objective is to ensure that the trained model generalizes well on the upcoming window $T_{k+1}$.}
+In an open environment learning context, the learning objective is that the trained model can generalize well on the upcoming window $T_{k+1}$.}

 \rev{Consider the following example.
 Assume we want to predict air quality from observed statistics.
 Suppose the window size is one day.
 A model works for one day to perform inference on the observations.
 Then we update the model with observations in the past day.
 The goal is to maintain a good predictor that can work well on the near future data, under scenarios where the environments may change, e.g. climate change, extreme weather, sensor damage, and etc. This requires the model to well adapt to the following possible open environment challenges, including distribution drifts, outliers and incremental/decremental features.}